10 Tips for Dealing With Heartbreak

 About Toya Foster, MA, LPC

-Toya has completed Level 3 professional training in Gottman method couples therapy and is working towards certification.
-Toya works with expertise in trust recovery, rebuilding relationships, family of origin issues, and anxiety and emotional support for life’s challenges.
+Toya Foster is a Licensed Professional Counselor who provides comprehensive psychological care for couples and individuals.
+She is Gottman Level 3 trained and has expertise in trust recovery, rebuilding relationships, family of origin issues, and anxiety and emotional support for life's challenges.